mdn/translated-content-de/files/de/web/javascript/reference/global_objects/number/toprecision/index.md

 console.log(num.toPrecision(2)); // '5.1'
 console.log(num.toPrecision(1)); // '5'

-// Diese Zahl hat Exponent -4, daher wird keine exponentielle Notation verwendet num = 0.000123;
+// This number has exponent -4, so it will never use exponential notation num = 0.000123;

 console.log(num.toPrecision()); // '0.000123'